syamfarh/tp/docs/DeveloperGuide.md

 ![ModelManagerStateDiagram](images/ModelManagerStateDiagram1.png)

 Step 2.
-The user executes `delete 1 2` command to delete the 1st and 2nd person in the address book.
+The user executes `delete 1 2` command to delete the 1st and 2nd person (John and Greg) in the address book.
 The following steps are repeated twice, since 2 persons are deleted.
 * The `delete` command calls `Model#storePreviousUndoableCommand(String)`, adding the command as a String into `previousUndoableCommands`, and also calls `Model#storeDeletedPerson(Person)`, adding the Person into `deletedPersons`.